-To make the impact of demographic ageing on social insurance systems as clear as possible, we can measure it not just via median age but also via the "ageing index": this is normally expressed as the number of persons aged 60 and over for every 100 people aged 20 and under 60.
+To make the impact of demographic ageing on social insurance systems as clear as possible, we can measure it not just via median age but also via the "ageing index": this is normally expressed as the number of persons aged 60 or over for every 100 people aged 20-59.
 The inverse value of the ageing index is referred to as the "potential support ratio".
-Depending on what happens to the birth rate, life expectancy and net immigration, Germany's ageing index will increase to a value between double and three times today's figure by 2050.
+Depending on what happens to the birth rate, life expectancy and net immigration, Germany's ageing index will increase to a value between two and three times today's figure by 2050.
 Even on the hypothetical assumption that life expectancy remains constant, the index will nevertheless at least double.
-The demographic projections commissioned by the German Insurance Association to address the pension reforms in 2000 offer the following key figures: the number of over-60s will increase from 17.9 million in 1998 to 27.8 million in 2050, while the number of people in the 20-and-under-60 age group will fall from 46.5 to 30.4 million in the same period, which means the ageing index is projected to rise from 38.6 to 91.4, by a factor of 2.4 (middle variant, Birg and Börsch-Supan, 1999, pp. 162).
+The demographic projections commissioned by the German Insurance Association to address the pension reforms in 2000 offer the following key figures: the number of persons over age 60 will increase from 17.9 million in 1998 to 27.8 million in 2050, while the number of people in age group 20-59 will fall from 46.5 million to 30.4 million in the same period, which means that the ageing index is projected to rise from 38.6 to 91.4, by a factor of 2.4 (middle variant; see Birg and Börsch-Supan, 1999, p.
+162).